daniel-mawioo/Ello-fullstack-take-home-test/readme.md

    npm install
    ```

-3. Create a `.env` file with the following environment variables, check the provided env-example on my root backend dir:
+3. Create a `.env` file with the following environment variables, check the provided env-example in the root backend directory:

    ```env
    DB_USER=<your-database-username>